 Violent Firearm incidents are violent-based criminal acts where a gun was present or used during the commission of the offence.
-These crimes generally take the form of robberies, but also include criminal incidents such as assault or pointing a firearm with intent.
-After flat levels in Violent Firearm incidents from 2008-2014, incidents saw a significant jump in 2015.
-Year-to-date (YTD) in 2017, there were 212 violent firearm incidents, marking an encouraging 21.8% reduction from the same period in 2016.
+These crimes generally take the form of robberies, but also include other numerous types of criminal incidents such as assault, or kidnapping.
+After stable levels in Violent Firearm incidents from 2008-2014, incidents saw a significant jump in 2015.
+In 2017, there were 290 violent firearm incidents, marking an encouraging 18.3% reduction from 2016 levels13.